 We are the lead organization for the Ready2Recover Vaccination and Resilience Coalition, funded by the Alameda County Public Health Department.
 We are collaborating with Eden United Church of Christ, La Familia, Umoja Health Partners, and the Regional Pacific Islander Taskforce to educate and engage with residents around COVID-19 vaccinations, anti-eviction education, rental assistance, and food and other basic needs assistance.

-In partnership with Eden United Church of Christ, RCD is leading the assessment and planning for a new resource center in the Eden Area which will create a hub for connecting to services and programs that support economic security and well-being.
+In partnership with Eden United Church of Christ, RCD is leading the assessment and planning for a new empowerment hub in the Eden Area which will connect the community to services and programs that support economic security and well-being.
 We began research and planning phase in the fall of 2022 and will launch a pilot in fall 2023.
 This new center is a continuation of our work to expand culturally relevant community services to families in the Eden Area.
 The pilot program will provide intensive case management to 35 residents, program and service referrals to over 100 additional residents, and $1,000 in direct aid as emergency support.

 As part of our community development work in the Eden Area, RCD helped develop leaders and organize community members to build local power.
 In 2018, RCD staff, community members, and our local nonprofit partners created A link to: My Eden Voice to unite grassroots community organizations in the Eden Area.

 My Eden Voice’s mission is to build community power to win campaigns that advance racial, housing, economic, language, and environmental justice for the urban unincorporated Alameda County communities.